 While working with an influencer, it’s important to make the paid partnership feel as natural as possible.
 Sitting an influencer in a chair to talk about how great your product is will likely come off as an advertisement and will quickly lose your viewer’s attention.

-For example, lifestyle blogger Jacey Durprie’s latest partnership with Biossance aligns perfectly with her brand, as she frequently shows off her morning routine and favorite products.
-She keeps it conversational, asking her followers their favorite “beauty hacks” and shares one of her own:
+For example, lifestyle blogger Jacey Durprie’s latest partnership with Biossance aligns perfectly with her brand, as she frequently shows off her morning routine, productivity, and favorite products.
+She keeps it conversational, asking her followers their favorite “beauty hacks” and shares one of her

 Whichever route you chose, influencer marketing is here to stay.
-Influencer marketing is a great way for you to tap into a niche and engaged audience, to build brand awareness and most importantly, drive sales.
+It’s a great way for you to tap into a niche, build brand awareness, and, of course, drive sales.